White Hills (band): Early career

-The band's next two full-length albums Frying On This Rock (2012) and So You Are…So You’ll Be (2013) were recorded with Nick Ferrante on drums by Martin Bisi at BC Studios in Brooklyn.
+The band's next two full-length albums Frying On This Rock (2012) and So You Are…So You'll Be (2013) were recorded with Nick Ferrante on drums by Martin Bisi at BC Studios in Brooklyn.
 Bisi, well known for his work with Sonic Youth, Swans, The Dresden Dolls, Herbie Hancock and John Zorn among others, helped the band achieve crisper tones than on their previous releases.
+So You Are…So You'll Be hit the UK Official Record Store Chart at #38.